Guildford: Western districts

-Park Barn

 Park Barn consists of a former and present social housing estate in Guildford.
-It is bordered to the south by the railway line, the east by Westborough, the north by Rydes Hill and Wood Street, sometimes mapped as part of it but in Worplesdon civil parish and the west by Broadstreet Common.
+It is bordered to the south by the railway line, the east by Westborough, the north by Rydes Hill and the west by Broadstreet Common.
 The estate is home to King's College, a school for 11 – 16-year-olds.
 There are also a number of primary schools in the area of Park Barn, including Guildford Grove Primary School, which has a specialist sign-supported rescue base on the site that supports pupils with profound hearing impairments, known as The Lighthouse.
 The Football team, Park Barn FC, plays in League 4 of the Guildford and Woking Alliance League.
 Guildford City Boxing Club moved from Bellfields to Cabell Road in Park Barn in 2014.